 At the team level

-Incorporating a cross-professional approach in learning opportunities can support useful interactions across clinicians when things aren’t quite working to plan.
+Incorporating a multidisciplinary approach in practice-based learning can support useful interactions across clinical practice when things aren’t quite working to plan.
 Incorporating feedback routinely into learning has been shown to encourage feedback cultures within teams, which in turn can reduce risk.
 If I’m doing something wrong, I’d like a colleague to feel able to tell me in a way that we’re both comfortable with.

 At an organisational level

-Taking time to assess the quality of interactions between management and clinical teams is important.
-In multi-site organisations, do management teams regularly ‘take the pulse’ of teams, including support staff, working at other locations?
+Taking time to assess the quality of interactions between owners/managers and other staff is important.
+In larger group practices, do owners regularly ‘take the pulse’ of teams working at other locations?

-Many senior managers or clinical leads are surprised to find that colleagues don’t feel empowered to raise issues to them directly, and both the nature of these relationships and culture of the organisation can impact both team morale and patient safety.
+Many dental leads are surprised to find that colleagues don’t feel empowered to raise issues with them directly, and that both the nature of the employer/employee relationship and culture of the organisation can impact both team morale and patient safety.

 Within the environment

-If you’re in the fortunate position of being involved in the design of new workspaces, boost safety by taking into account environmental factors that can positively affect human performance.
+If you’re in the fortunate position of designing new practice spaces, boost safety by taking into account environmental factors that can positively affect human performance.

 At a technology and task level